Baptouuuu/Sy/docs/AppState.md

 This component is here to help you bind an url (hashbang) to anything you want.
 It builds upon the history api (`replaceState` and `popstate`) and the changes made on the url hash.

-For example, say you've defined a route named `profile` corresponding to the path `/profile/{id}`, when you'll navigate to `/path/to/index.html#/profile/42` the component will fire an event with an reference to the state related to the route and a referenec to the route definitions.
+For example, say you've defined a route named `profile` corresponding to the path `/profile/{id}`, when you'll navigate to `/path/to/index.html#/profile/42` the component will fire an event with an reference to the state related to the route and a reference to the route definitions.
 Via this event you'll know you are on the route named `profile` and the url placeholder `id` is set to `42`.
-From there, you can do whatever you want, but you'll most likely whant to change the user UI.
+From there, you can do whatever you want, but you'll most likely whant to change the UI.

 **Note**: this component relies on the [generator](../src/Lib/Generator/UUID.js) to uniquely identify a state and the [mediator](Mediator.md) to fire the event.

 Before jumping into how to use all this, let's start with a bit of naming conventions.
 The 2 main principles are the `Route` and the `State`.

 The first one is static representation of a url path.
 It says, for a given name I have a given url with (or without) placeholders.
-You can event specify what a placeholder must look like (this called a requirement and takes the form of regular expression).
+You can even specify what a placeholder must look like (this is called a requirement and takes the form of regular expression).

 The state is when you access a specific route, it means that a new `State` object is created to reference the route matched and also contains the placeholders values if any.